* Oil steps back as Saudi says has restored supply

-TOKYO, Sept 18 (Reuters) - Oil prices cooled on Wednesday as Saudi Arabia said full oil production would be restored by month's end while caution ahead of an expected U.S. interest rate cut kept wider financial markets in tight ranges.
+TOKYO, Sept 18 (Reuters) - Oil prices cooled on Wednesday as Saudi Arabia said the kingdom had fully restored its oil supply following attacks on its crude facilities although caution ahead of an expected U.S. interest rate cut kept wider financial markets in tight ranges.

-MSCI's broadest index of Asia-Pacific shares outside Japan ticked up 0.14 % while Japan's Nikkei dipped 0.18% after 10 straight days of gains and China's blue-chip share index rose 0.52%.
+MSCI's broadest index of Asia-Pacific shares outside Japan was up 0.05% while Japan's Nikkei slid 0.03%.

-Wall Street shares inched up on Tuesday with the S&P 500 gaining 0.26%.
+Wall Street shares ticked up a tad on Tuesday with the S&P 500 gaining 0.26%.